Battle of Banjarmasin: Land Drive Unit

-The Borsumij ship steamed on at 19:00; Dutch forces onboard that managed to evacuate to Kotawaringin at the time only numbered at 75 troops.
+The Borsumij ship steamed on at 19:00; Dutch forces on board that managed to evacuate to Kotawaringin at the time only numbered at 75 troops.
 After docking at Kotawaringin on the 11th, Halkema and other non-essential personnels left by plane for Java on 12 February, while the infantrymen under Capt.
 W.C.A. van Beek reinforced the forces at the airfield.
 Back at the Oelin Airfield, Capt.
 Bolderhey waited until 9 February for Doup's flight to arrive, unaware that it already did the day before.
 By nightfall on the 9th, he decided to leave the airfield and head up north to Koeala Kapoeas (Kuala Kapuas).
 The hostile attitude of the local population, along with desertion made guerrilla fighting out of option.
 With fewer choices at hand, Bolderhey decided to make an attempt to reach Java.
 On 11 February, he and his troops left in a small 17-meter boat, alongside 180 other Dutch civilians (including 20 women).
 After sailing in the rough seas for six days, Bolderhey landed in Madura.

 Yamamoto's Unit, once it came out of the jungle, tried to make pursuit of the retreating Dutch forces, but the advance had scattered the force.
 However, an advance company led by Capt.
 Kataoka competed with the engineer company to be the first to drive off the Dutch.
 As the Land Drive Unit advanced, they obtained bicycles, vehicles and provisions from many supportive local population.
 At 09:00 on 10 February, Kataoka, with the engineer company, seized the Oelin Airfield with no resistance.
 By nightfall, the Unit had occupied Banjarmasin.